 On June 9, 2014, the Company's stockholders approved the Tonix Pharmaceuticals Holdings Corp.
 2014 Employee Stock Purchase Plan (the "2014 ESPP").
 The 2014 ESPP allows eligible employees to purchase up to an aggregate of 300,000 shares of the Company's common stock.
 Under the 2014 ESPP, on the first day of each offering period, each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employees to purchase shares of the Company's common stock at the end of the offering period.
+Each offering period under the 2014 ESPP is for six months, which can be modified from time-to-time.
 Each participant will be permitted to purchase a number of shares determined by dividing the employee's accumulated payroll deductions for the offering period by the applicable purchase price, which is equal to 85 percent of the fair market value of our common stock at the beginning or end of each offering period, whichever is less.
 A participant must designate in his or her enrollment package the percentage (if any) of compensation to be deducted during that offering period for the purchase of stock under the 2014 ESPP, subject to the statutory limit under the Code.
-As of June 30, 2014, there were 300,000 shares available for future issuance under the 2014 ESPP.
+As of September 30, 2014, there were 300,000 shares available for future issuance under the 2014 ESPP.